 - Prepare records and supporting evidences for expenditure verification

-A learning path composed by one classroom course, one webinar and 2 eLearning which aim to provide the all the necessary skills to properly work on the EU development cooperation
+A learning path composed by two virtual classroom courses and three eLearning which aims to provide all the necessary skills to properly work on the EU development cooperation

 Target group and prerequisites

-- Staff of not-for-profit organisations with none or limited experience on EU development programmes, university / post graduate students, consultants who are interested in getting an overview of the EU programming and funding system, as well as the key rules to follow when managing EU (DG EuropeAid/DG NEAR) funds.
+- Staff of not-for-profit organisations (not suggested for UN agencies and other pillar-assessed organisations’ staff) with none or limited experience on EU development programmes, consultants who are interested in getting a detailed overview of the EU programming and funding system, the Grant application process and Grant management, university / post graduate students.

 - A previous experience / knowledge on access and management of EU funds is not required.